splewis/csgo-map-testing/README.md

 3. Once warmup ends, the game starts normally
 4. Polls are given at the 2nd and 2nd-to-last automatically
 5. 3 things are logged into seperate files: 1) all chat messages, 2) feedback via the !feedback/!b/!gf command, and 3) the output of any polls made

+## Downloads

+You should be able to get the most recent download from https://github.com/splewis/csgo-map-testing/releases.

+You may also download the [latest development build](http://ci.splewis.net/job/csgo-map-testing/lastSuccessfulBuild/) if you wish.
+If you report any bugs from these, make sure to include the build number (when typing ``sm plugins list`` into the server console, the build number will be displayed with the plugin version).

 ## Installation